 Seventy-nine percent of legal departments reported an increase in workload last year due to the pandemic, according to Thomson Reuters.

 Naturally, all this data and work has to go somewhere—which means it has to fall on someone’s shoulders, in every organization.
 And that’s not without consequence; according to the WHO, working long hours is hazardous to our health (although most of us already knew that).
-In a time when employee turnover is through the roof, it’s more essential than ever to stem the tide of burnout on your team.
+It’s more essential than ever to stem the tide of burnout on your team.

 So with the rise in data volumes, the rise in work, and the compounding detrimental impact these can have on us, what steps can you take to reevaluate how your team is working and what efficiency gains are currently available to you?